 The MkDir statement can be used in the following versions of Microsoft Access:

 Let's look at how to use the MkDir function in MS Access:

 In this example, the MkDir statement would create a new directory called Examples under the c:\TOTN directory.

 The MkDir statement can be used in VBA code in Microsoft Access.
-For example:

 In this example, the directory called Files would be created under the c:\TOTN\Examples directory.

 Question: I'm not sure if a particular directory exists already.
 If it doesn't exist, I'd like to create it using VBA code.
 How can I do this?